Heinzaybo/Group6-/Use cases/usecase5.md

 ### Trigger

-A forecaster request to view the all-top 10 populated countries in a continent.
+A forecaster has been requested to fulfill the task by the client.

 ## MAIN SUCCESS SCENARIO